 Who doesn’t love the idea of a floating warhammer smashing a confused orc?
 Or a spectral great ax smashing into a zombie’s face from across the room?
 Spiritual Weapon isn’t just solid, efficient damage — it’s an opportunity for some memorable role-playing experiences.

-What Does Spiritual Weapon Do in 5e?
+How Does Spiritual Weapon Work in 5e?

 Spiritual Weapon summons a weapon of your choice within 60 feet.
 You can immediately make a melee spell attack with the weapon, as the spell’s casting time is only a bonus action.
 On a hit, the Spiritual Weapon deals 1d8 + spellcasting modifier (Wisdom for Clerics, Charisma for Paladins) damage to one creature within 5 feet of the weapon.